Funding and Support

 Business Support

-If you're looking for advice and support for your creative practice, our business team are here to help.
+If you're looking for advice and support for your creative practice, our Economic Development team are here to help.
 Please visit their website for signposting and support with any aspect of your business.
 You can also arrange to speak with their in-house advisor, Chris Lyle.
 This is a free service and appointments can be in person or over the phone to suit you.